What is preferential origin and how do you use it for export?

 What steps do you need to take to prove origin?

-- Do you benefit from lower or no tariffs?
+3. Do you or the importer benefit from lower or no tariffs?
 Then check in the trade agreement which requirement the product must meet to obtain preferential origin.

-- Are you a producer?
+4. Are you a producer?
 Collect evidence to determine preferential origin.
-For example, production process description, costing, and requesting preferential supplier declarations for materials you have purchased in the EU.
+For example, production process description, a cost overview, and supplier declarations for materials you have purchased in the EU.

 In short: when exporting your bicycle, prove that the bicycle meets the requirements of EU origin.
-Then you will receive an exemption from import duties.
-This means you can offer your bicycle cheaper in the other country and therefore probably sell more.
+Then the importing party will receive an exemption from import duties.
+This means they can offer your bicycle cheaper in their country and probably sell more as well

 How does REX work in practice?